alaaawael/Object-Detection-Web-Application/README.md

 Image not processed: Verify image size (<16MB) and format.
 Font errors: The app uses default font if arial.ttf is missing.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a feature branch (git checkout -b feature-name).
-Commit changes (git commit -m "Add feature").
-Push to the branch (git push origin feature-name).
-Open a pull request.

-Please follow the coding style and test changes before submitting.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.